Celebrate all things in the sky with a family-friendly weekend in Seattle.

 Seattle has several top-notch aviation museums.
 Begin your day at the Future of Flight Aviation Center in Mukilteo, 25 miles north of Seattle.
 This center is the starting point for the 90-minute Boeing Factory Tour.
-(Children need to be at least 4-feet tall; parents can’t carry kids.)
+(Children need to be at least 4 feet tall; parents can’t carry kids.)
 The plant in the largest building (by volume) in the world and the only place in North America where you can see jets being assembled.
 According to our guide, the factory is so big that it could hold all of Disneyland plus 12-1/2 additional acres for parking!
-The highlight for my boys was seeing Boeing’s 787 Dreamliners being built.
 After you take this tour, you’ll never look at air travel in the same way!
 Tour and Aerospace Gallery Cost: Youth (15 & under) $15; Adult $25; book in advance online.

 KidTripster Tip: To see the most action on the factory floor, I’d recommend reserving the first tour at 9 a.m.

 Next walk to kid-pleasing Chihuly Garden and Glass at the base of the Space Needle.
-Home to the largest collection of glass art by Washington native Dale Chihuly, the eye-popping galleries are absolutely stunning, especially the 40-foot tall Glasshouse with its suspended blossoms of red, orange, and yellow.
+Home to the largest collection of glass art by Washington native Dale Chihuly, the eye-popping galleries are absolutely stunning, especially the 40-foot-tall Glasshouse with its suspended blossoms of red, orange, and yellow.
+Honestly, this may be my favorite art museum in the world.
 Even my not-easily-impressed teenager was in awe.
-Cost: Youth (4 & under) Free; Youth (5-12) $14; Adult $22.
+Cost: Youth (4 & under) Free; Youth (5-12) $17; Adult $26.

 My husband and I hadn’t told the boys about this surprise.
-Their reactions were expected.
+Their reactions were predictable.
 My young daredevil, cried, “Awesome!”
-My older, more cautious son, insisted, “I’m not going.”
-After a little coaxing, both boys pulled on jumpsuits, googles, and helmets.
-With an instructor, each boy had two 1-minute flights.
-Believe me, one minute is a long time when your feet aren’t touching the ground.
+My older, more cautious son insisted, “I’m not going.”
+After a little coaxing, the boys pulled on jumpsuits, googles, and helmets.
+With an instructor, each boy had two, 1-minute flights.
+Believe me, one minute is a long time when your feet aren’t touching the ground!
 The youngest emerged from the tunnel yelling, “This is like the best thing ever!”
 We even got two enthusiastic thumbs up from his brother.

 Where to stay?